Skip to main content

 5. Recommended judicial findings.
 At each dispositional or review hearing, the court makes findings based on the case's circumstances.
 The recommended findings in KIDS and documentation that is required on Forms 04KI011E, 04KI013E, or 04KI014E for the judicial finding are described in (1) through (5) of this Instruction.

 (1) A finding whether active efforts are being made to provide remedial services and rehabilitative programs to prevent the breakup of the Indian family finding.
 The active efforts finding is requested when the court makes a finding that the Indian Child Welfare Act (ICWA) applies.
-The CW specialist describes the active efforts made by OKDHS to reunite the child and family including, but not limited to, efforts made to:
+The CW specialist describes the active efforts OKDHS made to reunite the child and family including, but not limited to, efforts made to:

 (A) involve and assist the parent with ISP completion;